-NOTE 1: No more than six credits from the 100- or 200-level, with no more than three credits from ENGL 121, ENGL 130, ENGL 142, ENGL 150, or ENGL 181.
+1 No more than six credits from the 100- or 200-level, with no more than three credits from ENGL 130, ENGL 142, ENGL 150, or ENGL 181; no fewer than three credits from the 300- or 400-level.

-NOTE 2: Students will need to earn at least 48 unique credits between any approved English program combinations for purposes of meeting graduation requirements for first and second degree programs.
+Note: Students will need to earn at least 48 unique credits between any approved English program combinations for purposes of meeting graduation requirements for first and second degree programs.